EMDR Therapy in Tampa & St. Petersburg

 Veterans Affairs and Department of Defense (VA/DoD): Their clinical practice guidelines for PTSD recommend EMDR as a strong option for treatment based on extensive research and clinical evidence.
 Learn more.

-EMDR Therapy for children & Adolscents
+EMDR Therapy for children & Adolescents

 Children and teens often express trauma and stress through behavior—like anger, anxiety, or withdrawal—rather than words.
 EMDR therapy provides a gentle, age-appropriate way to help them process difficult experiences and restore a sense of safety and confidence.